Blue-Beaker/mte_tweaks_mod/README.md

 - First-Launch message
 - Inform players to open the quest book for quests, with a tutorial toast
 - Apply gamerules and commands when the world is created
+- Additional Acceleratable Tiles
+  - Let more tiles to be accelerated by Thermal's Thermal Mediator
+  - Different cost handlers
+      - `BASIC` Constant cost of coolant
+      - `DUMMY` No effect, used for debug
+      - `RF` Cost based on consumed RF
+      - `MJ` Cost based on consumed MJ

 With these tweaks you will found the immersive, classic and enjoyful experience in the modpack.